No fingerprints, DNA sample or leads from cocaine found at the White House, the Secret Service says

 The lobby is open to staff-led tours of the West Wing, which are scheduled for nonworking hours on the weekends and evenings.
 Those tours are invitation-only and led by White House staff for friends, family and other guests.
 Most staffers who work in the complex can request an evening or weekend tour slot, but there is often a long wait list.
 There were tours on the day, a Sunday, the drugs were found, as well as on the two preceding days.

-The Situation Room, where staffers would drop their phones before entering, has been undergoing construction work and was not in use at the time the baggie was found, National Security Adviser Jake Sullivan said last week.
+The Situation Room, located in the West Wing, where staffers would also drop their phones before entering, has been undergoing construction work and was not in use at the time the baggie was found, national security adviser Jake Sullivan said last week.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.